leabs/dotfiles/README.md

 - `macos/`: A lightweight `.zshrc` starter with aliases and Homebrew path loading.

 ## One-shot bootstrap (all platforms)
-From the repo root, let the script detect your OS (macOS/Linux/Windows under MSYS/WSL) and symlink the common + OS-specific files into your home directory:
+From the repo root, let the script detect your OS (macOS/Linux/Windows under MSYS/WSL) and symlink the common + OS-specific files into your home directory.
+On macOS it also installs Oh My Zsh, Powerlevel10k, and the optional plugins if they are missing (requires `curl` + `git`):
 ```bash
 ./bootstrap.sh
 ```